car logo

 Does full coverage car insurance replace your car?

-Yes, a full coverage policy's collision coverage will pay to repair or replace your car with a similar one if you cause an accident, minus your deductible.
+Yes, a full coverage policy's collision coverage will pay for a new car or fix your vehicle if you cause an accident, minus your deductible.
 If another driver causes the accident, their liability coverage will pay to repair or replace your car.

 Methodology

 Full coverage limits are greater than any one state's minimum requirement and include uninsured and underinsured motorist bodily injury coverage.
-Comprehensive and collision insurance each had a $500 deductible.
+Comprehensive and collision insurance each have a $500 deductible.

 • Property damage liability: $25,000 per accident

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
-These rates were publicly sourced from insurer filings and should be used for comparative purposes only.
+These rates were publicly sourced from insurance company filings and should be used for comparative purposes only.
 Your own quotes may be different.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.